scientific-python/cookie/docs/pages/guides/docs.md

 # Writing documentation

-Documentation used to require learning reStructuredText (sometimes referred to as reST / RST), but today we have great choices for documentation in markdown, the same format used by GitHub, Wikipedia, and others.
+Documentation used to require learning reStructuredText (sometimes referred to as reST / rST), but today we have great choices for documentation in markdown, the same format used by GitHub, Wikipedia, and others.
 This guide covers Sphinx, and uses the modern MyST plugin to get Markdown support.